FarkostInteractive/VerdantPage/Documentation/UserGuide/Performance.md

 The resolution of the field, which is closely associated with its range, should be kept as low as possible.

 In general, affector performance is less about total number and more about density.
 You can easily have hundreds of affectors in your scene if only three are in range at any given time.
 This is why it's important to be mindful of the range and resolution of your fields.

-## What not to worry about
-With all that said, there are some things that Verdant essentially handles for you.
-Chief among them is the size of the scene and the total amount of vegetation.
-In Verdant, the only thing that exists at any time is what is around you, and as you move it simply rearranges itself into the environment you're traversing.
-That means there's almost no limit to how quickly you can move and how large your scene can be.
-It's also very

-* If you can, I highly recommend using deferred lighting.
-In forward rendering Verdant will be rendered multiple times for each light, which can get very expensive.
-* Lights with shadow casting will always cause Verdant to render a shadow pass one time per light.
-Be extra careful with these, and if you don’t need them you can disable shadows completely on your Verdant Type or limit them to the first LOD.
-On low performance systems this can sometimes double your framerate!